 3- Improved compliance

-Among the top information governance benefits is the ability for organizations to meet compliance requirements and avoid costly penalties.
+Among the top IG benefits is the ability for organizations to meet compliance requirements and avoid costly penalties.

 It can improve compliance by ensuring that information is accurate, complete, and accessible.
 It can also help organizations to identify and track compliance risks, and to develop and implement policies and procedures to mitigate those risks.

 Additionally, it can help organizations to monitor and report on compliance activities, and to investigate and resolve compliance issues.